trekj/Module_18_Challenge/README.md

 import hashlib

 ***Usage***
-After cloning the repository, open the directory Starter Code and run the program by typing ***streamlit run pychain.py***
+After cloning the repository, open the directory Module_18_Challenge/Starter_Code in Github and run the program by typing ***streamlit run pychain.py***